UX research plan

 A well-written research plan is a great tool for involving stakeholders.
 It allows them to become active participants and understand how the research aligns with business objectives.

 Stakeholders are often interested in the results and impact of the research more than the process itself.
-A UX research plan clearly outlines the objectives of the research and how they will benefit the product or business.
+A UX research plan clearly outlines the objectives of the research and how they'll benefit the product or business.
 It helps you articulate the value and return on investment (ROI) of the research, which is crucial for gaining support and resources.

 It addresses challenges